hamidahoderinwale/astro_site/src/pages/posts/poetrydefence.md

  maybe i’m too optimistic about trying to appeal to a broad audience when putting ideas into the world.

-be outwardly inclusive and exclude with your written subtlety. . .rip
+be outwardly inclusive and exclude with your written subtlety...rip

 ---